Mississippi News

 In total, the project is estimated to cost $340 million, Turner said.

-The $221 million, or 65% of the project's costs, comes from the Infrastructure Investment and Jobs Act, and is part of $800 million going to the Corps.
+The $221 million, or 65% of the project's costs, comes from the Investment and Act, and is part of $800 million going to the Corps.
 Sen. Roger Wicker, who has backed the project for years, said that money also includes $700,000 to finalize a pending study on One Lake.

 Turner said he has no timeline on when the Corps will finish reviewing the updated proposal, but said “beginning of 2023 is when we hope to see it out for public comment.”

-Support for the long-discussed project gained traction in 2020, after a Pearl River flood damaged over 400 homes.
+for the long-discussed project gained traction in 2020, after a Pearl River flood damaged over 400 homes.
 The levee board, the project's sponsor, said that One Lake would have prevented damage in 92 percent of the 222 homes that were impacted in Northeast Jackson, Downtown Jackson and Flowood.

-But advocates and some officials downstream of Jackson question the downstream impacts that damming the river could have, and point to alternative flood control measures such as voluntary buyouts and raising levees.
+But advocates and some downstream of Jackson question the downstream impacts that damming the river could have, and point to alternative flood control measures such as voluntary buyouts and raising levees.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.